chinmaymk/aikit/docs/index.md

 ## Tool Use, No Compromises

 Define tools (function calling) and let the model invoke them as needed.
 AIKit exposes all provider options, so you can build advanced, automated workflows with minimal code.
+For connecting to external data sources and tools, see our [MCP integration guide](/guide/mcp-integration).

 ```typescript
 import { createProvider, createTool, executeToolCall, userText } from '@chinmaymk/aikit';